dictu-lang/Dictu/docs/index.md

 );
 ```

-Dictu is a very small, simple, and dynamically typed programming language inspired by a [book by Robert Nystrom](http://www.craftinginterpreters.com/contents.html).
-Dictu builds upon the concepts within the book and adds more features to the language.
+Dictu is a high-level dynamically typed, multi-paradigm, interpreted programming language.
+Dictu has a very familiar
+C-style syntax along with taking inspiration from the family of languages surrounding it, such as Python and JavaScript.

 Dictu means simplistic in Latin.
 This is the aim of the language: to be as simplistic, organized, and logical as humanly possible.